MrReSc/Headi/README.md

 Headi (Headache Diary) is a privacy-friendly app to log your headaches.
 No data is transferred to any cloud services.
 All data is stored locally only.
 Headi also offers a simple analysis of the recorded data.
 You can also export your logs as a CSV file for further analysis of the data.
+To save your records you can also export your whole diary, or just parts of it, as a PDF.

 I do not have any commercial interests.
 The app was created for private use and is intended to be available to everyone.